When it comes to reaping the many benefits of vitamin D, you may be wondering, “How much vitamin D per day should I take?”

 - and more

-Your need for vitamin D goes up if any of these factors apply to you:
+Your need for vitamin D and your risk for deficiency go up if any of these factors apply to you:

 - You know you’re already deficient in vitamin D